Phinnnty/Hammerspoon/README.md

 1. Install [Hammerspoon](https://www.hammerspoon.org/) if you haven't already
 2. Clone this repository to your local machine
-3. Copy the scripts or Spoons to your Hammerspoon configuration directory (`~/.hammerspoon/`)
+3. Copy the scripts or Spoons to your Hammerspoon configuration directory (`~/.hammerspoon/`) - you can find it manually by opening the Finder application, then hitting Command + Shift + G to search Finder and type in Hammerspoon or Spoons.
 4. Add the necessary `require` or `hs.loadSpoon()` calls to your `init.lua`

 ## Configuration